 Hey, Sean.

-Yes, what can I interrupt for a second?
+Can I interrupt for a second?

 It's very on topic.

-I was going to make a case of that why do they have to have it in that area?
+Why do they have to have it in that area?

-Um, which I'll get to in a second, if you didn't uh interrupt me like Jimmy.
+They could just move it to the old executive office building, which I'll get to in a second if you didn't interrupt me like that.

-But listen, we're just we're thinking along, it's a synergy.
+But listen, we're just, we're thinking along.

-We're thinking along, I'm merely here to help.
+I'm merely here to help.

 That's all.

-Anyway, so as he's offering his view on the components of the request, he says he's he may not agree with the underlying case law that CNN's argument was based on.
+Anyway, so as he's offering his view on the components of the request, he says he may not agree with the underlying case law that CNN's argument was based on.

 He says, I've read the case closely, and whether it's what I agree with, that's a different story, but I must apply the precedent as I see it.